The Bottom Line of Renewables Cost & Benefit

 If you haven’t been watching the price per megawatt of renewables, you should be.
 A decade ago the price of power from renewables was still considered above the reasonable cost threshold in comparison to conventional power generation, so few companies sought out power off-take agreements from renewable sources.
-Price of power from wind farms was the first to see dramatic drops in price largely lead by the fact natural gas production was bringing the price of electricity down across all grids.
-Manufacturers of wind turbines had to build ever more efficient wind turbines of higher production efficiencies to compete in a declining forward wholesale power curve.
+The price of power from wind farms was the first to see dramatic drops in price largely lead by the fact natural gas production was bringing the price of electricity down across all grids.
+Manufacturers of wind turbines had to build ever more efficient wind turbines of higher production efficiencies to compete in a declining forward wholesale power curve for renewables cost and benefit.
 Prices of power from wind farms has dropped from around $50mWh in 2009 to now under $15mWh in most parts of the upper Midwest in the US.

 If you think your company isn’t big enough to warrant a look into the competitive bidding processes which are going on every day in the wholesale power markets, then you need to consider engaging in an aggregated RFP with other companies to leverage collective volume of usage to get access to requests for proposals directly from wind farms.